 Question Number Question Yes No NA 1 Can the perforated stub-out connection be placed 10 feet or more from any building structure? ⊠ 2 Can the perforated stub-out connection be placed 5 feet or more from any other structure or property line?
 3 Can the perforated stub-out connection be placed 50 feet or more from the top of any slope 20% or greater?
 4 Can the perforated stub-out connection be placed 50 feet or more from geologically hazardous areas?
 5 Can the perforated stub-out connection meet setback requirements from Onsite Sewage Systems per WAC 246-272A-0210?
 6 Will installing a perforated stub-out connection cause conflicts with any of the following?
 (An answer of yes means this BMP is infeasible.)
 Place a checkmark next to the applicable item (6a-6e).
-6a Requirements of the Historic Preservation Laws and Archeology Laws, Federal Superfund or Washington State Model Toxics Control Act, Federal Aviation Administration requirements for airports, or Americans with Disability Act 6b Special zoning district design criteria adopted and being implemented through any City of Puyallup planning efforts 6c Public health and safety standards 6d Transportation regulations to maintain the option for future expansion or multi-modal use of public rights-of-way 6e Critical Area Preservation Ordinance 7 Can the design standards in BMP T5.10C be met?
-7a Describe the design standard that cannot be met: to determine in require a a soils r eport 8 Is the depth from the bottom of the perforated stub-out connection to the seasonal high groundwater table equal to or greater than 1 foot?
+6а Requirements of the Historic Preservation Laws and Archeology Laws, Federal Superfund or Washington State Model Toxics Control Act, Federal Aviation Administration requirements for airports, or Americans with Disability Act 6b Special zoning district design criteria adopted and being implemented through any City of Puyallup planning efforts 6c Public health and safety standards 6d Transportation regulations to maintain the option for future expansion or multi-modal use of public rights-of-way 6e Critical Area Preservation Ordinance 7 Can the design standards in BMP T5.10C be met?
+7a Describe the design standard that cannot be met: Questions #8 to determine in relates to infeasibility criteria that are based upon subsurface characteristics and nfeasibility. require a soils r eport 8 Is the depth from the bottom of the perforated stub-out connection to the seasonal high groundwater table equal to or greater than 1 foot? ⊠